 A CIRM award is issued via a Notice of Award, which is the formal contract that defines the terms and conditions of an award and documents the commitment of funds from CIRM.
 The duration of the award will be determined based on the project period defined in the application and in the Notice of Award.

-No cost extensions will not be permitted for Inception Awards.
+No-cost extensions are not permitted for Inception Awards.

 Payments and Reporting